cuidtech/developers/mobile/task/app/README.md

 # currency_exchange

-A simple, currency exchage app that consumes the API from localhost:4000 GraphQL endpoint.
+A simple, currency exchage app that consumes a GraphQL endpoint.

 ## Getting Started
 1. [Install the most recent version of Flutter](https://docs.flutter.dev/get-started/install), and make sure you also set up `ios` and `android` platforms.